International Poultry Welfare Alliance

 Presentation Details

 - Presentations will be delivered virtually on Poultry School Podcast.
-The presentation will be prerecorded and will be released before the 2026 Poultry Sustainability and Welfare Summit.
-The Summit is September 20-24th, 2026.
+The presentations will be prerecorded and will be released before the 2026 Poultry Sustainability and Welfare Summit, which is September 21-24th, 2026.
 These recordings will be publicly available.

 - Each presentation is allotted 12 minutes, followed by 2 minutes for Q&A from the review panel.